laurent-martin/aspera-hsts-operations/README.md

 127.0.0.1 localhost newhost.example.com
 ```

+> [!NOTE]
-> **Note:** This entry in `/etc/hosts` is used in case of a local HSTS transfer, in AoC that is the case for a move or a copy.
+> This entry in `/etc/hosts` is used in case of a local HSTS transfer, in AoC that is the case for a move or a copy.

 #### Storing the certificate and private key